FWSquatch/rhce-ansible/02-Variables/README.md

 3. Create a playbooks directory with a playbook named setup.yml in it.
 In the playbook, do the following:
     - Use the following variables:

+        Use variables in the playbook
+        Use ansible vault
+        Use ansible facts - This hostname is running Centos version